-Not covered for non-life-threatening conditions
+Not covered for non-life-threatening conditions.

-Not covered when used as respiratory assist devices (RAD)
+Not covered when used as respiratory assist devices (RAD).

 Regardless of the member’s age, any type of ventilator would not be eligible for reimbursement for any of the conditions described in the DME Medicare Administrative Contracts (DME MAC) RAD criteria even though the ventilator may have the capability of operating in a bi-level PAP (E0470, E0471) mode.